 In Finland, private insurance institutions handle both statutory and voluntary insurance.
 Operating in the insurance sector is subject to authorisation.
 The Government issues authorisation for statutory earnings-related pension insurers, while the Financial Supervisory Authority (FIN-FSA) issues authorisation for other insurance companies.

 Authorisations are granted by insurance classes and sub-classes in accordance with the Act on Insurance Classes.

 In addition to insurance companies, the following operate in the insurance sector:

 - private pension and other insurance institutions

 - unemployment funds, and

-- certain pension institutes established by virtue of law (the Farmers' Social Insurance Institution and the Seafarers' Pension Fund).
+- pension institutions established by law (the Farmers' Social Insurance Institution and the Seafarers' Pension Fund).

 Authorisations for unemployment funds are granted by the Ministry of Social Affairs and Health.

-In addition to private pension institutions, social insurance is managed by the Social Insurance Institution of Finland (Kela), Keva and the State Treasury.
+In addition to private pension institutions, statutory earning-related pension insurance is managed by Keva and the State Treasury.